 <1.5 μg/mL Deficient

-Serum versus tissue α-tocopherol concentrations: Significant correlations exist between serum α-tocopherol concentrations and adipose tissue, liver, muscle and CSF in healthy horses.
-This correlation, however, is not consistently evident in horses with vitamin E deficient myopathy (Figure 1).
-In cases of vitamin E deficient myopathy, a discrepancy between serum and tissue levels of α-tocopherol may indicate that an abnormality exists in uptake of α-tocopherol into muscle tissues.
+Significant correlations exist between blood serum α-tocopherol concentrations and fat, liver, muscle and cerebral spinal fluid levels in healthy horses.
+This correlation, however, is not consistently evident in horses with vitamin E responsive myopathy.
+In cases of vitamin E responsive myopathy, a discrepancy between serum and tissue levels of alpha-tocopherol may indicate that an abnormality exists in the uptake of α-tocopherol into muscle tissues from the blood.

 5. Do all horses with an alpha-tocopherol deficiency develop clinical signs of disease?

-No; only certain animals demonstrate clinical signs of neuromuscular disease even if the alpha-tocopherol deficiency exists in an entire herd of horses.
-Development of neuromuscular disease appears to depend upon the age of the animal when deficiency develops, the duration of alpha-tocopherol deficiency, the genetic make-up of the individual and other concurrent dietary deficiencies or excesses.
-In many horses, there are no apparent ill effects of an alpha-tocopherol deficiency.
-Therefore, diagnosis of the neuromuscular disorders described below requires not only determination of alpha-tocopherol status but also the appropriate clinical signs, supporting clinical pathology and/or muscle biopsy results and elimination of other possible diagnoses.
+No; only certain animals demonstrate clinical signs of neuromuscular disease, even if the alpha-tocopherol deficiency exists in an entire herd of horses.
+Development of neuromuscular disease appears to depend upon the age of the animal when the deficiency develops, the duration of alpha-tocopherol deficiency, genetics of the individual and other concurrent dietary deficiencies or excesses.
+In many horses, there are no apparent ill effects of short-term alpha-tocopherol deficiency.
+Therefore, diagnosis of the neuromuscular disorders described below requires not only determination of alpha-tocopherol status, but also supporting clinical signs, histopathology and elimination of other possible diagnoses.
 There is no benefit to alpha tocopherol deficiency and there are potential long-term consequences to alpha tocopherol deficiency.

 6. What are some diseases associated with vitamin E deficiency?